 Like tightening up a section of copy, deleting older posts can really tighten up your blog.
 If you clear out off-brand or out-of-date posts, the only ones that are left are the ones that really sparkle.
 Visitors see you at your very best – no fluff, no filler.
 What happens then?
 Well, with all that great content, all they see is great stuff to pin, tweet, or share.

-So that’s your spring cleaning list – 12 little things that make a BIG difference.
+So that’s your website makeover list – 12 little things that make a BIG impact.

 Follow me on Pinterest and Instagram!

 Or go totally crazy and like IttyBiz on Facebook.